pacific-hake/hake-assessment/README.md

 ---
 ## How to run the code and create hake-assessment.pdf

+- You **MUST** load the R environment first.
+To do this, navigate to the doc/r directory, start RGui in that directory, and type **source("all.r")**.
+If it is the first time or you are running this, you must answer *y* to the three questions.
+Once this is finished, do a save.image() to sdave the .RData file in the doc/r directory.

 - Using the command line, navigate to the doc subdirectory and run the buildtex.bat file.

 - To clean up the build, run the cleantex.bat file.